When Large Language Models are Reliable for Judging Empathic Communication: Abstract

-Crowdsourced annotations for empathic communication offer a useful starting point for evaluating large conversational datasets but involve significant limitations.
-First, disagreement is common among crowdworkers and addressing disagreement with detailed guidelines does not increase reliability because crowdworkers annotating microtasks tend not to read complex annotation guidelines~\cite{aroyo2015truth}.
+Crowdsourced annotations for empathic communication offer a useful starting point for evaluating large conversational datasets but impose significant limitations.
+First, disagreement is common among crowdworkers.
+Addressing disagreement with detailed guidelines does not necessarily increase reliability because crowdworkers annotating microtasks tend not to read complex annotation guidelines~\cite{aroyo2015truth}.
 Second, there is evidence that lay people are generally unaware of the nuances of empathic communication.
-When research participants are asked to generate comforting messages, the messages that the majority of participants produce – accordingly to a theoretically-grounded rubric – express moderate rather than high empathy~\cite{macgeorge2003skill, macgeorge2017influence, samter2016coding}.
+When research participants are asked to generate comforting messages, the messages that the majority of participants express only moderate rather than high empathy accordingly to a theoretically-grounded rubric for evaluating comforting~\cite{macgeorge2003skill, macgeorge2017influence, samter2016coding}.
 To the extent that the typical support provider is unable (or unwilling) to produce highly empathic messages, they may also fail to recognize or appreciate the value of those messages when others generate them.
 One approach to addressing skill issues arising with crowdworkers is to recruit annotators with communications expertise.
 While reasonable experts will not always agree on the exact annotation for any particular coding scheme, research on another framework for empathic communication, Verbal Person Centeredness~\cite{macgeorge2017influence}, shows that trained annotators can achieve a Kripendorff's $\alpha$ of 0.73 when evaluating 15 minute conversations, which generally matches the inter-rater reliability of experts annotating briefer written support messages~\cite{macgeorge2003skill, macgeorge2012predicting}.